artsy/relay-workshop/src/exercises/03-Testing-Queries/README.md

 `}
 ```

+todo: something about how we're spreading in a fragment, like we learned in the queryrenderer/fragment container exercises.

 Now, using this full query, we should be able to get further.
 If you named that query something different, you might have gotten an error from relay along the lines of

 ```